d0np3p3/hacking-lidl-silvercrest-gateway/2-Softwares/20-Backup-Restore/README.md

 ```sh
 tftp -m binary 192.168.1.6 -c get mtd2.bin
 ```
-This command downloads the content from RAM to your local machine, storing it as `mtd2.bin`.
+This command uploads the content from the RAM gateway to your host, storing it as `mtd2.bin`.

 💡 You can repeat this process for each MTD partition (see reference table below).
 ⚠️ tftp is not a secure protocol.
-Repeat the process 2 or 3 times and make sure md5sum are equals ⚠️ A direct ethernet cable connection is recommended
+Repeat the process 2 or 3 times and make sure md5sum are equals ⚠️ A direct ethernet cable connection is always better :-)

 ---